openaps/AndroidAPSdocs/docs/EN/Hardware/DexcomG6.md

 ### New transmitter with running sensor

 If you happen to change transmitter during a running sensor session you might try to remove the transmitter without damaging the sensor mount.
-A video can be found at <https://youtu.be/tx-kTsrkNUM> and another one [here](https://navid200.github.io/xDrip/docs/Remove-transmitter.html).
+A video can be found [here](https://navid200.github.io/xDrip/docs/Remove-transmitter.html).
+If you opt for [this solution](https://youtu.be/tx-kTsrkNUM) instead, you must be careful to avoid [damaging sensor contacts](https://navid200.github.io/xDrip/docs/Petroleum-jelly-in-Dexcom-G6-Sensor.html) with the strip.